blkpvnthr/DIAMOND_HANDS/README.md

 ```bash
 git add <foldername/*>
 ```
-be sure to chech the status before you commit and before you push
+be sure to check the status before you commit and before you push
 ```bash
 git status
 ```